Nigerians react as minister says Tinubu too rich to loot nation’s resources

 FCT, Abuja - Mixed reactions have trailed comments by Ayodele Olawande, the minister of state for youth development, that President Bola Tinubu is very rich and cannot loot Nigeria’s treasury.

-Olawande was widely quoted to have urged Nigerians to be patient with Tinubu’s administration, noting that soon, there will be positive changes.
+Olawande was widely quoted to have urged Nigerians to be patient with the Tinubu administration, noting that soon, there will be positive changes.

 Following his remarks about his principal's incorruptibility, some Nigerians have taken to X (formerly Twitter) to share their thoughts.
 Legit.ng captures some comments below: